-On Monday, the State Senate passed a bill aimed at increasing contributions to health benefits and pension payments for public employees.
+On Monday, the State Senate passed a bill aimed at

 The bill, which passed 24-15 and must get through the Assembly before landing on Gov. Chris Christie's desk, makes various changes to how public employee retirment systems operate and to the benefit provisions of those systems.

 Hopatcong teachers union head Jeff Ryder, a high school social studies teacher, expressed his views on the bill—and Christie—to Patch via email.

 This as an unholy coalition between a corrupt governor and a group of spineless legislators who are using this to curry favor with an electorate for November.

 This is not leadership, it is cowardly behavior.
 As Winston Churchill said, they are "sheep in sheep's clothing."